Contact Us

 Jessilyn Averill

 Dismantling Diversity, Equity, Inclusion, and Accessibility (DEIA) practices and policies halts the progress on addressing historic and ongoing systemic racism and discrimination and worsens disparities for those already most impacted by homelessness.
+The same can be said about the consequences that will come if HUD’s renewed attempts to gut the Affirmatively Furthering Fair Housing rule succeed.

 Though DEIA language and efforts have been removed at the federal agency level, at this time this erasure has not been passed down to grantees of federal funding.
 It is important we know what has NOT changed and to do our part in not complying in advance for “orders” that are not in effect.
 According to the National Alliance to End Homelessness (NAEH), this can look like: